-Graph 7.8 - GW6 and GW13 Hydrographs
+Graph 7.9 - GW6 and GW13 Hydrographs

 The results of the bore monitoring are in line with the projections of the EIS.
 Increases in standing water level are seen to be a result of recharge of local aquifers following rainfall while a drop in standing water level coincides with periods of low rainfall rather than quarrying activities to date.
-The long term trend for bore GW06 shows fluctuating standing water levels between 13 MBGL and 19.
-MBGL, with generally higher standing water levels during the reporting period reflecting the saturated nature of the surrounding stata.
-GM13 follows a similar but less pronounced trend with an average standing water level of 10.7MBGL and a range of 3m (Graph 7.8).
-GM 13 is located closer to the pit than GM6 and has had a positive increase to the standing water level since the rains in early 2020.
+The long term trend for bores GM06 and GM13 shows relatively stable standing water levels which fluctuate in response to rainfall.
+The fluctuations in standing water level were pronounced during the reporting period as a response to rainfall events during saturated conditions.
+Whilst the two bores follow a similar trend that of GM13 is less pronounced.
+This bore is located closer to the pit than GM6 and has had a positive increase to the standing water level since the rains in early 2020.
 Bore monitoring will continue in the coming reporting period.